-- 1. Identify each student's best score on each Keystone exam, and ensure that each student is counted only once at any given school. - 2.
+- 1. Restrict the sample to students in grades 9-12. - 2.
+Identify each student's best score on each Keystone exam, and ensure that each student is counted only once in a subject at any given school. - 3.
 Assign a proficiency flag to each student: - a.
 PROFICIENT, if the student's best score was either proficient or advanced - b.
-NOT PROFICIENT, if the student's best score was either basic or below basic - 3.
+NOT PROFICIENT, if the student's best score was either basic or below basic - 4.
 Assign an advanced flag to each student: - a.
-ADVANCED, if the student's best score was advanced
+ADVANCED, if the student's best score was advanced - b.
+NOT ADVANCED, if the student's best score was proficient, basic, or below basic - 5.
+Calculate the proficiency and advanced rate metrics as follows:

-This is to prevent a student who has already passed the exam from negatively impacting their school's proficiency rate.
+1 This is to prevent a student who has already passed the exam from negatively impacting their school's proficiency rate.
 In practice, very few students re-take an exam once they have passed it.